xy-241/CS-Notes/content/Hpc/CUDA.md

   - hpc
   - OS
 Creation Date: 2025-10-04, 14:09
-Last Date: 2025-10-04T18:59:05+08:00
+Last Date: 2025-10-04T22:45:59+08:00
 References:
 draft:
 description:
 ---
 ## Intro
 ---
 - A CUDA program ends with `.cu`.
 It’s basically a C++ program but with some special parts that can run on the GPU instead of the CPU.
-The `.cu` file defines the main logic of your program and also decides which parts should run on the GPU.
+The `.cu` file defines the main logic of your program and also decides which parts should run on the [[GPU]].
 - The CPU is called the **host**, and the GPU is called the **device**.
 In CUDA, you explicitly tell it which functions belong to the host and which to the device with a **specifier.** The ones that run on the GPU are called **kernels**.
 - If a function doesn’t have any specifier, it defaults to `__host__`, meaning it runs on the CPU as normal C++ code.